Skip to content

 There are several unique considerations to patient safety and emergency management when practicing telepsychiatry:

-• When evaluating patient safety, assess the patient’s level of agitation, the potential for harm to self or others, as well as any safety hazards that might be accessible by the patient during the session.
+• Throughout the interview: Be mindful to assess the patient’s level of agitation, the potential for harm to self or others, as well as any safety hazards that might be accessible by the patient during the session.
+If a patient appears intoxicated, consider rescheduling the appointment.

-• Technology should be used to manipulate the image and sound quality of the video during the session to allow for the inspection of the patient for verbal and visual cues of agitation or other possible factors related to patient safety.
+• Image and sound quality should be adjusted during the session to allow for the inspection of the patient for verbal and visual cues of agitation or other possible factors related to patient safety.

 Medical leadership for mind, brain and body.